 As far as headlines go, The Guardian were pretty bold on June 23, 2004.
 To be fair to their sub-editors, they had been gifted it by England boss Sven-Goran Eriksson, who, just like the rest of us, couldn’t help but be swept up in Rooney-mania.

 “I don’t remember anyone making such an impact since Pele in the 1958 World Cup,” Eriksson said the day before England met Portugal in the quarter-final of Euro 2004.
 “Rooney’s absolutely fantastic, not only at scoring goals, but he plays football – he’s a complete footballer.”

-After a heart-warming renaissance in MLS, it’s kind of sad to see Wayne Rooney slumming it in the Championship with Derby County, warning people about the pitfalls of gambling while simultaneously acting as a walking advertisement for bookmaker 32Red, who have funded his move to Pride Park.
+After a heart-warming renaissance in MLS, it was kind of sad to see Wayne Rooney end his playing days slumming it in the Championship with Derby County, warning people about the pitfalls of gambling while simultaneously acting as a walking advertisement for bookmaker 32Red, who have funded his move to Pride Park.

 The tragedy of Rooney’s career is that the longer it has gone on, the further away we have all got from that golden summer when he was truly irresistible.